What Qualifies as a Home Warranty Emergency?

 What counts as a home warranty emergency?

-A home warranty emergency is generally defined as a situation that poses an immediate risk to your safety or makes your home uninhabitable.
+A home warranty emergency is generally a situation that poses an immediate risk to your safety or makes your home uninhabitable.
 Qualifying emergencies typically include total loss of heat in winter, complete loss of hot water, active sewage stoppages, severe plumbing leaks, hazardous electrical failures, and gas leaks.
-Loss of air conditioning is often not classified as an emergency under most standard contracts, though extreme heat events may change that designation depending on your provider.
+Loss of air conditioning is often not classified as an emergency under most standard contracts, though extreme heat events or vulnerable occupants may change that designation.

 Which home warranty company has the fastest emergency response?